 - HM Prison Service - runs 109 of the 123 prisons in England and Wales;

-- Scottish Prison Service (SPS) - 15 prisons in total, 13 of which are publicly managed with a further two run by private sector operators under contract to the SPS;
+- Scottish Prison Service (SPS) - 15 prisons in total, 13 are publicly managed and two are run by private sector operators under contract to the SPS;

 - Northern Ireland Prison Service (NIPS).